Are you a solo musician, an ensemble or an arts organisation with a story you want to see picked up by the media?

 Head your press release: “PRESS RELEASE” and put “ENDS” after the body of the text.
 All you extra information – your details and any links – come after that.
 Don’t send it as an attachment; copy it into the body of your email.

-We had a lovely live discussion yesterday about the ins and outs of writing the perfect press release.
-You can watch the full video here/above/below [sort when doing website].
+We had a lovely live discussion on our live series about the ins and outs of writing the perfect press release.
+You can watch the full video here.

 Katie Beardsworth and Margaret Pinder